On Saturday evening 16th February 1957 at 6:00 pm there was a five minute news bulletin.

 job to ‘interpret’ Murray’s would-be jive talk for the older, presumably parental,

 A typical early show included The King Brothers, Bobby & Rudy, Kenny Baker & His

 Jazzband and in a rather surreal edition Russian pianist Pousihnoff to add some gravity

 to the proceedings.
 A lot of the home-grown rock and roll provided by the new bands

-seemed to rely heavily on nursery rhyme lyrics set to a rock and roll
+seemed to rely heavily on nursery rhyme lyrics set to a rock and roll beat, something

 No major American rock n roll act ever appeared on the show in person, probably due